mchensd/USACO-Training/README.md

-# usaco-training
+# Competitive Programming
-Code for problems from USACO on-line training site
+Code for variety of Competitive Programming problems